29 Examples of Top SaaS Companies [2026]

 Revenue and Growth

-Over one million businesses in about 175 countries use the platform, which generated $7 billion in revenue in the fiscal year 2023.
+Over one million businesses in about 175 countries use the platform, which generated over $10.6 billion in revenue in fiscal year 2025.

 Target Customer: B2B